Wyrdsekai/researchzosho/docs/LIBRARIAN_HOWTOUSE.md

 ### Search by meaning

 Search by words finds a claim by the words in it.
 Search by meaning also finds it when the question uses other words, or another language.
-It needs an embeddings server. `researchzosho embed status` says what is configured; `embed start` runs one with Docker; `embed test` measures it; `embed stop` stops it.
+It needs an embeddings server: the setting is `RESEARCHZOSHO_EMBED`, the address of any server that answers the OpenAI embeddings call, or `off`. `researchzosho embed status` says what is configured; `embed start` runs one with Docker; `embed test` measures it; `embed stop` stops it.
 After starting one, `researchzosho rebuild` indexes the library with it (the nightly housekeeping would do that on its own the next night).